ZhoiasQi/Privacy-Protected-Logistic-Regression/README.md

 # **Build**

-*We use C++ to develop this project, and this work should work on Ubuntu*
+*We use C++ to develop this project, and this work should work on Ubuntu.*

 ### **Preparation**
 ```